KevinFlanagan7/PP5-Golf-Shop/README.md

 <br>

-- Privacy Policy: A detailed privacy policy is included to inform customers about how their personal data is collected, used, and protected.
+- **Privacy Policy**: A detailed privacy policy is included to inform customers about how their personal data is collected, used, and protected.
 This ensures compliance with privacy laws and builds trust with visitors, assuring them that their information, particularly email addresses gathered via the Mailchimp newsletter, is handled securely.
-Having a clear privacy policy is essential for customer trust and retention.

-- Contact Us and FAQ Links: The footer contains helpful links to the Contact Us page and FAQ section, providing direct access to customer service and commonly asked questions.
+- **Contact Us and FAQ Links**: The footer contains helpful links to the Contact Us page and FAQ section, providing direct access to customer service and commonly asked questions.
 These links enhance the user experience by offering clear paths for support and additional information, making it easy for customers to reach out for assistance or find answers to product-related queries.

 ## Features